kubernetes-sigs/gateway-api/docs-src/spec.md

 </em>
 </td>
 <td>
-<p>RouteNamespaces indicates in which namespaces Routes should be selected
+<p>Namespaces indicates in which namespaces Routes should be selected
 for this Gateway.
 This is restricted to the namespace of this Gateway by default.</p>
 <p>Support: Core</p>